LCP Element

 In terms of his personal performances, Rohit made a solid impact in the ‘Super 8’ match against South Africa and also the first final of the CB series against Australia.
 However, these performances seemed far and few in between as Rohit Sharma lost his spots to Suresh Raina and another prodigious talent in the form of Virat Kohli.

-Some good form in domestic cricket brought about a national team recall with Rohit going on to score his maiden ODI century against Zimbabwe in 2010.
-He could have had a Test cap in the same year but unfortunately, an injury suffered during a football session before the Nagpur Test against South Africa saw the Mumbaikar being ruled out of the match.
-If that wasn’t enough, he suffered a slump in form in ODI cricket once again and missed out on the 2011 ICC World Cup squad.
-The then 23-year-old expressed his obvious disappointment of missing out on the World Cup squad on social media.
+Some good form in domestic cricket brought about a national team recall, with Rohit scoring his maiden ODI century against Zimbabwe in 2010.
+He could have had a Test cap in the same year, but unfortunately, an injury suffered during a football session before the Nagpur Test against South Africa saw the Mumbaikar being ruled out of the match.
+If that wasn't enough, he suffered a slump in form in ODI cricket once again and missed out on the 2011 ICC World Cup squad.
+The then-23-year-old expressed his obvious disappointment of missing out on the World Cup squad on social media.

-Post the victorious World Cup campaign, Rohit got a chance to tour the West Indies with several of the main-stays being rested due to a grueling previous few months which saw the IPL being played a few days after the 2011 World Cup final.
-Rohit did well in that series by bagging the ‘Man of the Series’ award but he couldn’t continue the impressive performances for long.
+Post the victorious World Cup campaign, Rohit got a chance to tour the West Indies, with several of the mainstays being rested due to a gruelling previous few months, which saw the IPL being played a few days after the 2011 World Cup final.
+Rohit did well in that series by bagging the 'Man of the Series' award, but he couldn't continue the impressive performances for long.
 A bad 2012 saw his place come under scrutiny once again.
 Things got worse as the ODI series against Sri Lanka saw him score only nine runs in five matches.

-Just when no one expected Rohit to feature in the Indian team for some time, Virender Sehwag and Ajinkya Rahane’s poor performances against Pakistan and England later on provided him a lifeline as the ex-Indian team skipper MS Dhoni gave an opportunity to open in the 4th ODI against England.
-Rohit scored 83 off 93 balls and there has been no turning back since then.
+Just when no one expected Rohit to feature in the Indian team for some time, Virender Sehwag and Ajinkya Rahane's poor performances against Pakistan and England, later on, provided him with a lifeline as the ex-Indian team skipper MS Dhoni gave an opportunity to open in the 4th ODI against England.
+Rohit scored 83 off 93 balls, and there has been no turning back since then.

-In what’s today termed as one of the masterstrokers of MS Dhoni, the then-Indian captain sent Rohit up the order to open for India where forged a fantastic opening combo with Shikhar Dhawan to help India lift the 2013 Champions Trophy.
+In what's today termed one of the masterstrokes of MS Dhoni, the then-Indian captain sent Rohit up the order to open for India, who forged a fantastic opening combo with Shikhar Dhawan to help India lift the 2013 Champions Trophy.
 A few months later, Rohit plundered 491 runs in six innings in what was a high-scoring ODI series against Australia.
-More importantly, the last match of that series saw him score the first of his three double hundreds in ODI cricket, a feat none has achieved so far.
+More importantly, the last match of that series saw him score the first of his three double-hundreds in ODI cricket, a feat none has achieved so far.

-In the same year, he made his much-awaited Test debut against West Indies in a series that is known mostly for being ‘Sachin Tendulkar’s farewell series’.
+In the same year, he made his much-awaited Test debut against West Indies in a series known chiefly for being 'Sachin Tendulkar's farewell series'.
 He made two hundred in those two Test matches and made a fantastic introduction to the longest format of the game.
 Although his Test performances in overseas conditions dipped in the following years, Rohit only grew as a limited-overs batsman.

-However, the year 2019 was probably Rohit's best as he smashed five hundreds in the ODI World Cup in England.
-Such form meant that he bagged both the ‘ICC ODI Player of the Year’ award and also the prestigious ‘Rajiv Gandhi Khel Ratna’ award in 2019 and 2020 respectively.
+However, 2019 was probably Rohit's best year, as he smashed five hundreds in the ODI World Cup in England.
+Such form meant that he bagged both the 'ICC ODI Player of the Year' award and also the prestigious 'Rajiv Gandhi Khel Ratna' award in 2019 and 2020 respectively.

-During his purple patch in white-ball cricket, the Hitman notched up the record of most 150+ scores in ODI cricket (8) as well as most centuries in T20I cricket.
+During his purple patch in white-ball cricket, the Hitman notched up the record for most 150+ scores in ODI cricket (8) as well as the most centuries in T20I cricket (5).
 Also, during one of the games against Sri Lanka in 2017 at home, the dashing opener slammed the joint-fastest ton in T20I cricket, along with David Miller (35 balls).

 Since then, there has been Rohit’s much-awaited comeback in the longest format.
 He played a pivotal role in the last two Tests in the historic series win over Australia in 2020-21 Down Under and backed it up with performances versus England at home.

-In terms of the IPL too, it would be wrong to say that Rohit and Mumbai Indians’ best days started when he led the side to a maiden IPL title in 2013.
-Fast forward to 2021 and Mumbai is the most successful IPL side with five Championships to their name.
+In terms of the IPL, it wouldn't be wrong to say that Rohit and Mumbai Indians' best days started when he led the side to a maiden IPL title in 2013.
+Fast forward to 2021, and Mumbai is the most successful IPL side with five Championships to their name.

-The star batter from Mumbai has already achieved the reputation as one of the best white-ball cricketer, the world has ever witness.
-After averaging 30.43 as a fledgling middle-order batsman before the 4th ODI against England in 2013, Rohit is now an opener who averages nearly 50 and has already done what most cricketers envy to achieve in their whole career.
+The star batter from Mumbai has already achieved a reputation as one of the best white-ball cricketers the world has ever witnessed.
+After averaging 30.43 as a fledgling middle-order batter before the 4th ODI against England in 2013, Rohit is now an opener who averages nearly 50 and has already done what most cricketers envy to achieve in their whole career.

-In 2021, Rohit was awarded with the captaincy of Indian team in all formats after Virat Kohli’s stepped down after India’s disastrous campaign in 2021 T20 World Cup in UAE.
+In 2021, Rohit was awarded the captaincy of the Indian team in all formats after Virat Kohli stepped down after India's disastrous campaign in the 2021 T20 World Cup in UAE.

 He led India to several bilateral series wins in the buildup to the 2022 T20 World Cup in Australia with a fearless and aggressive approach in batting.
-However, a conservative and timid approach down under during the semi-final against England at Sydney caused another knockout in multinational tournament, after the heartbreak in Asia Cup 2022.
+However, a conservative and timid approach down under during the semi-final against England at Adelaide caused another knockout in a multinational tournament after the heartbreak in Asia Cup 2022.

-Now, in twilight of his International career, it would be safe to say that Rohit can fully establish himself as one of the all-time Indian batter in limited-overs cricket if he isn’t one already.
-However, his true desire would be to make India win an ICC trophy with his bat and tactical acumen, especially the upcoming ODI World Cup in 2023 at home.
+Now, in the twilight of his International career, it would be safe to say that Rohit has thoroughly established himself as one of the all-time Indian batters in limited-overs cricket.
+However, as he had often said, his true desire is to make India win an ICC trophy with his bat and tactical acumen.